della-padula/SSU_OpenSource_Team/README.md

 ## How to pull request
 1) From feature to develop.
-2) From develop to master.
+2) From develop to iteration branch. (release)
+  - iOS : iteration/ios/2020/(version)
+  - AOS : iteration/aos/2020/(version)

 ## Inquirements
 Email : denny.k@kakaocorp.com